Last Updated on

-Once you have a good idea of your monthly necessary expenses, I recommend building an emergency fund that will cover at least 3-6 months of expenses.
+Once you have a good idea of your monthly necessary expenses, you should have an emergency fund that will cover at least 3-6 months of expenses.

-Finally, be sure to keep your emergency fund money in a safe place.
-I recommend somewhere like a savings account or money market account.
+Finally, be sure to keep your emergency fund money in a safe place like a savings account or money market account.
 Knowing how to build an emergency fund will allow you to feel more secure because you will be prepared for the unexpected.